-Assuring effective governance structures (including GFEC, the graduate school APC, and CASI), to maintain faculty and staff engagement with graduate school and research policy;
+• Assuring effective governance structures (including GFEC, the graduate school APC, and CASI), to maintain faculty and staff engagement with graduate school and research policy;

 We recommend that the current Graduate School governance structures, specifically the GFEC (which functions to review graduate programs and policies, see Appendix) and the Graduate School APC continue to report to the DGS.
 The current GS-CASI, which represents academic staff in the Graduate School, would meet directly with the VCRGE.
 Just as the Vice Chancellor for Academic Affairs has a shared governance body (UAPC), we recommend a new unit for the office of the Vice Chancellor of Research and Graduate Education, to be called the University Research Council (URC).
-The URC would be comprised of faculty and staff with outstanding research programs and the VCRGE.
+The URC would include faculty and staff with outstanding research and graduate education programs, the VCRGE, and the Dean of the Graduate School.
+The exact composition will be determined by the Faculty Senate in consultation with other governance bodies.
 We recommend that the VCRGE meet weekly with the University Committee, a practice currently in place with the Chancellor, Provost and Vice Chancellor for Finance and Administration.